 In a large bowl, whisk together all your dry ingredients.

-In a large bowl, beat your eggs until fluffy, then add the rest of your ingredients to your bowl; blend well with either a mixer or the OXO egg beater I mentioned above.
+In a large bowl, beat your eggs until fluffy, then add the rest of your ingredients to your bowl; blend well.
 Mix your dry ingredients into your wet in batches; mix just until no streaks of flour remain.
 Divide the batter evenly between the prepared pans and set aside while you mix the streusel.

 Mix together all ingredients until you have a mixture that resembles lumpy wet sand.
 Divide the streusel evenly between the pans, sprinkling it over the top of the batter, then “swirl it” using a butter knife.